Marlborow/NefiaEngine/README.md

-# Nefia Engine
+Nefia Engine

-Nefia Engine is a custom LÖVE–based client for Elin, built to make game modifications and extensions easier through the Lua programming language.
+Nefia Engine is a custom LÖVE–powered client for Elin, designed to simplify modding and customization using Lua.
+## Features (Planned)

+    Fully Lua-scriptable core

+    Easy texture and asset swapping

+    Modular game systems for rapid experimentation

+## Project Status

+This project is in early development.
-    Disclaimer: Nefia Engine is in early development and not yet ready for general use.
-Expect missing features, frequent changes, and potential breaking updates.
+It is not yet ready for public use, and functionality may change without notice.

+## License & Disclaimer
+Nefia Engine is an independent project.
+It requires a licensed copy of Elin to run, and includes no game assets.